Hyedryn/elikopy/docs/elikopy_usage.rst

 		:alt: Initialisation of the root directory, reverse phase encoding

 .. note::
-	The BIDS format is also supported in input using the bids_path argument of patient_list
+	The BIDS format is also supported as input using the bids_path argument of patient_list

 	.. code-block:: python